yoann9344/git_clone_directory/README.md

 -n, --no => Say no to all questions (will not replace existing files)

+-t, --tar => Simply save a tar.gz without uncompressing it

 ## Examples
 ```bash
 # Copy content of directory '/path/to/subfolder' from this reposistory to the current directory